takudzwa-coder/elwazi-pilot-WESkit/README.md

 ```
 cd wesnake
-mkdir -p compose/volumes/shared compose/volumes/redis compose/volumes/mongo
+mkdir -p compose/volumes/shared
 cp tests/config.yaml compose/
+wget -o compose/redis.conf https://raw.githubusercontent.com/antirez/redis/6.0/redis.conf
 $EDITOR compose/config.yaml
 (source <(cat .env.develop | perl -ne 'print "export $_";'); docker stack deploy -c docker-compose-devel.yaml wesnake)
 ```

-Note that the `.env.develop` file configures the stack such that WESnake container mounts the current directy and starts the WESnake REST server from within that directory (`/wesnake-devel`).
+Note that the `.env.develop` file configures the stack such that WESnake container mounts the current directory and starts the WESnake REST server from within that directory (`/wesnake-devel`).
 This means, that any change outside the container will be reflected in the container.
-To apply then you still need to manually restart the `wesnake_rest` container.
+To apply the changes you still need to manually restart the `wesnake_rest` container.

+The `.env.develop` file sets `WESNAKE_UID` to the current user, while `WESNAKE_GID` is set to "wesnake", which is the group under which Conda and WESnake are installed in the container.
+Thus it is possible to use the same user ID inside the container and on the host.
+Files created in the wesnake container are then created with permissions such that the developer may be access them.
+The support containers (MongoDB, Redis) use their default permissions and their data is stored in docker-managed volumes.

 ## Tests